 Steps to Prepare:

 Split the makhana or foxnuts into 2 pieces.
 In a heavy bottom or a non stick pan, heat ghee and roast these split makhana in it for 2-3 minutes till they become sighlty golden in colour & become crunchy.
 Keep these roasted makhana aside.

 In the same pan, heat half litre (500 ml) of milk & bring it to boil.
 I have used full-fat milk here as it imparts more creamy flavour to the kheer.
 If you wish, you can use toned milk also.
 By the time milk is boiling you can proceed to next step.

-When the pudding/kheer is almost ready, add cardamom powder & sugar.
+When the pudding / kheer thickens up, add cardamom powder & sugar.
 Let it cook for 2 more minutes till sugar dissolves completely & then switch off the flame.

 Transfer the kheer into a serving bowl & garnish it with some more chopped almonds and rose petals.
 You can serve it hot but I generally like to chill it in fridge for an hour or so before serving.

 Enjoy this delicious creamy kheer chilled or warm !!